ionic-enterprise/ionic-training-decks/src/assets/data/markdown/design-systems/intro.md

 A pattern library is a tool used to organize and share design patterns as well as provide guidance for their usage.
 A pattern library contains the definition of functional and perceptual design patterns as well as information on the proper way to apply those patterns.

-### Design Language

-A design language defines how the patterns used within a product (or set of products) is expressed across multiple teams and disciplines.
-A commonly understood language is the basis for clearly communicating of the design goals and ensuring they are implemented consistently.
+A well laid out pattern library uses the shared design language to express these patterns and practices.

 ### Design System